New York state's COVID-19 death toll nears 9/11 level

 “What we are watching in real time is the greatest bloodletting in the American labor market since the Great Depression,” said Joe Brusuelas, chief economist at RSM in Austin, Texas.

-While the economic pain is spread across the country, New York is bearing the brunt of the grim march of the coronavirus in terms of cases, sickness and death.
+While the economic pain is spread across the country, New York is bearing the brunt of the coronavirus in terms of cases, sickness and death.
 The virus causes the flu-like respiratory illness COVID-19 for which there is no vaccine.

 “It’s very painful.
 You see your friends and people you work with, they’re getting sick,” Thomas Riley, a nurse in New York City who recovered after testing positive for the coronavirus, told CNN on Friday.